hpi-swa-teaching/MaterialDesignWidgets/packages/Material-Core.package/MDOutlinedButton.class/README.md

-I am a special button as I follow the material design guidelines of a "Outlined Button".
+I am a special button as I follow the material design guidelines of a "Outlined Button", which means I have a stroke around my text label.